patb-github/crafting-interpreters/jlox/README.md

 # jlox

-jlox is a tree-walk interpreter for lox.
+jlox is a tree-walk interpreter for Lox.
 This implementation is written in Java.

 ## Additional Features